Jackson County prosecutor declines to re-file charges against Greitens in invasion of privacy case

 KANSAS CITY, Mo. -- Jackson County Prosecutor Jean Peters Baker revealed on Friday that she is declining to press further charges in an invasion of privacy case against former Missouri governor Eric Greitens.

-In a release, Baker says that with the statute of limitations expiring this weekend, her office did not have sufficient evidence to consider filing new charges in the Greitens case.
+Peters Baker the woman at the center of the case was credible, but "the clock ran out" on the statute of limitations and her office did not have sufficient evidence to consider filing new charges in the Greitens case.
 She said that corroborating evidence for an invasion of privacy case was missing.

+Scott Rosenblum, defense attorney for Greitens, released a statement on Peters Baker's decision not to charge his client: “It’s certainly doesn’t surprise me that there are not going to be any charges.
+I never believed the accuser’s story was credible.”

+Rosenblum said he has no idea what’s next for his client.
+“I think he’s going to take time with his family," he said.

+Additionally, Peters Baker was critical of the defense team's questioning of that woman, citing some of the questions they asked about her body.

+“This is from defense lawyers, and these are not my words: 'Who did your boobs?
+Do you have a belly ring?
+Are your nipples pierced?
+Are you a liar?'
+And I wish that had only been asked once or twice, but I lost count -- quite literally lost count about the number of times she was peppered with being a liar in her deposition," the Jackson County prosecutor said.

 Baker revealed more about her office's decision.
-Watch that news conference live in the video player below.
+Watch the full news conference in the video below or a recap in the video above.

+Both Peters Baker and the woman involved in the affair with Greitens said they hopes other women "in similar situations" are not discouraged by a criminal process that ultimately ended with no criminal charge.

+"I have a message to other victims of similar crimes: Please know this, the doors to this courthouse and the courthouse in the state of Missouri are open to you," Peters Baker said.
+"We want to hear form you.
+Even when we can not prove a case beyond a reasonable doubt, we want to hear from you.
+In fact we need to hear from you."

 Greitens, a 44-year-old former Navy SEAL officer, resigned June 1 amid investigations into whether he took a photo of his former lover without her permission while she was blindfolded and at least partially nude, and whether he illegally used a donor email list from a charity he founded to raise money for his campaign.
 Legislators were also discussing whether to seek his impeachment.

-Baker was tasked with deciding whether to file the felony invasion of privacy charge stemming from the alleged photo after St. Louis Circuit Attorney Kim Gardner unexpectedly dismissed the case.
+Peters Baker was tasked with deciding whether to file the felony invasion of privacy charge stemming from the alleged photo after St. Louis Circuit Attorney Kim Gardner unexpectedly dismissed the case.
 Greitens' attorneys argued that a private investigator Gardner hired to look into Greitens had committed perjury and withheld evidence.
 The judge last month granted their request to call Gardner as a witness, which Gardner said left her with no choice but to dismiss the charge and turn it over to a special prosecutor.

 In exchange for Greitens' resignation, Gardner last week dropped the charge pertaining to the charity's email list.